The steps you must take depend on what’s gone wrong and how serious it is. But in all cases, you must act promptly.

 If it is a valid complaint, offer your customer a replacement or refund.

 Make your own complaint to the delivery company — or your insurance company — so you’re not left out of pocket.
-If this proves tricky, you may be able to make a claim against the delivery company under the Carriage of Goods Act.
+If this proves tricky, you may be able to make a claim against the delivery company under the Contract and Commercial Law Act, which has replaced the Carriage of Goods Act.

 Consumer problems caused by suppliers (external link) — Consumer Protection